This Carrot Spice Cake is perfectly spiced, fluffy and beautifully complimented with a brown butter frosting!

 Keep Cakes Moist with Simple Syrup

-As seen in the photos, we decorated this scratch carrot cake with pumpkin seeds and dehydrated carrot and parsnips that were cut to look like flowers.
+As seen in the photos, we decorated this Carrot Spice Cake with pumpkin seeds and dehydrated carrot and parsnips that were cut to look like flowers.
 In all honesty, the dehydrating process is very long and, while beautiful, not terribly edible.
 However, if you’d like to tackle this show-stopping garnish at home, it is quite possible.
 (Assuming you don’t need your oven for any other tasks!)

 How To Make Carrot Flowers

-- Preheat your oven to its’ lowest setting – around 52 degrees celsius (125 degrees fahrenheit).
+- Preheat your oven to its’ lowest setting - around 125° Fahrenheit (52° celsius).
 If your oven doesn’t go quite that low, as ours does not, slightly prop open your oven’s door with a kitchen towel for the duration of baking.

-- Slice rounds of carrot and parsnip very thin, about 1 ½ millimeters (1/16 inch).
-We used the widest tubers we could find to help account for shrinkage in the oven.
+- Slice rounds of fresh carrots and parsnips very thin, about 1/16 inch.
+We used the widest carrots and parsnips we could find to help account for shrinkage in the oven.
 Even still, our carrots flowers were teeny-tiny, about the size of a dime.

 - Dip the sliced roots in a boiling water bath for one minute before plunging them into ice water.
 This boiling and chilling process, called “blanching and shocking”, will help to preserve the color of your vegetables, particularly the carrots, during dehydration.
 Dry your sliced carrots and parsnips between two clean dish towels.

-- Cut slits, (we did about five slits per) like spokes of a bicycle tire through each round, being careful not to cut completely into the center.
+- Cut slits, (we did about five slits per) like spokes of a bicycle tire through each round.
+Be careful not to cut completely into the center.
 You can stack a few slices or similarly sized rounds to help speed up this process, but it is rather tedious.
 Line sliced rounds on a parchment or silicone lined baking sheet.